Frequently Asked Questions about LED

 f.
 Highly recyclable – with no hazardous parts, you can easily reclaim most of the parts in an environmentally safe way.

-4. How much money can you save when converting to LED?
+4. How much money can you save when you convert to LED?

 5. Can LED bulbs be used with dimmer controls?